forseti-security/forseti-security/_docs/quickstarts/scanner/default-rules.md

 * Cloud IAM policies
   * Only Cloud IAM user and group members in my domain may be granted the role `Organization Admin`.
-  * Service accounts should not be granted the role `Folder Admin`.

 * Cloud Identity Aware Proxy (IAP) bypass access
   * Forbid any IAP bypasses on all resources in my organization, when IAP is enabled.
   * Allow direct access from debug IPs and internal monitoring hosts.